haebeom-lee/haebeom-lee.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm an individual machine learning researcher.
-Prior to this, I was a postdoctoral researcher at Mila and Université de Montréal under the supervision of [Prof. Yoshua Bengio](https://yoshuabengio.org/).
-I earned Ph.D degree from KAIST under the supervision of [Prof. Sung Ju Hwang](http://www.sungjuhwang.com/).
+I'm an assitant professor in the School of Electrical Engineering at Korea University.
+Prior to this, I was a postdoctoral researcher at KAIST under the supervision of [Prof. Juho Lee](https://juho-lee.github.io/), and at Mila and Université de Montréal under the supervision of [Prof. Yoshua Bengio](https://yoshuabengio.org/).
+I earned my Ph.D degree from KAIST under the supervision of [Prof. Sung Ju Hwang](http://www.sungjuhwang.com/).

 ## Research Interest
 My research interest include